chris17453/vaultfly/README.md

 bob: 4324

 # create vault on the fly with token using a template
-# display unencrypted vault file
+# display unencrypted vault file (the display option is for convienence)

 [test]$ vaultfly -b  -p test.pass \
                  -c test.config \